Swyftx Cryptocurrency Exchange

 The platform focuses on four main areas:

 VeChain is also supported by the VeChain Foundation.
-Established in Singapore in July 2017, this non-profit entity is in charge of constructing the network and conducting technological research and development.
+This non-profit entity is in charge of constructing the network and conducting technological research and development.

-It has also developed partnerships with a host of major companies around the world, including big names like Coca-Cola, IBM, HSBC, Alibaba, Oracle, Tencent and Cisco.
+It also claims to have developed partnerships with a host of major companies around the world.

 Picture this: one day in the not-too-distant future, you could be able to use your smartphone’s NFC technology to scan any product in a store and see its entire history, including everything from who, when, where and how it was made to how it got to be on the shelf in front of you.
 This is the sort of future that VeChain is working towards.